mmahoney09110/OpenAI-Proxy-Server/README.md

 ```

 **Response**
-Returns the raw OpenAI response object, which your client can parse and display.
+Returns the raw OpenAI response object, which your client can format and display.

 ---